adamhl8/astro-validate-env/README.md

 export default defineConfig({
   integrations: [
     validateEnv({
+      entryFilePath: "entry.mjs", // (default: "entry.mjs") The path to your server entry file, relative to the `dist/server` directory.
+Only relevant when using a server adapter/SSR
       vars: {
         MY_VAR: {
           context: ["dev", "build", "server"], // (default: ["dev", "build", "server"]) The context(s) where the variable is needed